mity/mctrl/examples/res/doc.md

 not want to implement HTML parser and renderer in the Markdown view control.

-## Current Status

-**Disclaimer:** This control is currently a work in progress.
-There may be bugs, some stuff can be rendered in a sub-optimal way, and some features are not yet implemented at all.

-To do (must-to-have):

- * Rendering of unordered lists marks.

- * Rendering of ordered list marks.

- * Rendering of entities.

- * Rendering of strike-through spans.

- * Rendering of code spans.

- * Interactivity of links.

- * Improve margins around the block elements to make the layout more balanced and readable.

-To do (nice-to-have, likely added incrementally later):

- * Downloading and rendering of images.

- * Rendering of task lists.

- * Rendering of tables.

- * Copy & paste support.

- * Syntax highlighting support in code blocks.

- * Interactivity support for the task lists.

- * Some table of contents support.

- * Automatic header anchors that may be used as link targets.

 ## About This Document

 This example document lives as a resource embedded in the program.
 The Markdown